Automatic chemical design using a data-driven continuous representation of molecules: Introduction

-\paragraph{Initial representation of molecules} Before building an encoder to a continuous representation, we must choose which discrete molecule representation to use before encoding and after decoding.
+Before building an encoder that produces a continuous latent representation, we must choose which discrete molecular representation to use for the input and output.
 To leverage the power of recent advances in sequence-to-sequence autoencoders for modeling text\cite{bowman2015generating}, we used the SMILES\cite{Weininger_1988} representation, a commonly-used text encoding for organic molecules.
 We also tested InChI\cite{heller_2013_inchi} as an alternative string representation, but found it to perform substantially worse than SMILES, presumably due to a more complex syntax that includes counting and arithmetic.